elifesciences/tech-team/incidents/2021-11-15-alb-runs-out-of-nodes.md

     - nodes would be in an inconsistent state but this is better than not serving traffic.
 2. run the [prod-journal](https://alfred.elifesciences.org/job/prod-journal/) pipeline in Jenkins once the CPU Credits and NewRelic Apdex had improved.
     - this would have run the 'Deploy to prod' step that would do the blue-green deployment again.
-    - the `build_vars` on each of the nodes would have been made consistent so that highstate would bring them all into the same state
+    - the `build_vars` on each of the nodes would have been made consistent and highstate would have made the rest of the system consistent.

 ## corrective actions

 - [x] create a NewRelic alert for journal nodes that become suspiciously idle for a period of time
-- [ ] increase the number of journal nodes from 3 to 4 so that blue-green partitioning never leaves a group of 1 to cope with all traffic.
+- [x] increase the number of journal nodes from 3 to 4 so that blue-green partitioning never leaves a group of 1 to cope with all traffic.